WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Shunned Nano-Mancer
 You got infected when:
--  After overdosing on Fin you had visions of an alternate Finspace, erroded by nature; long past the corporate status-quo.
+-  Overdosing on Fin you had visions of an alternate Finspace, erroded by nature; long past the corporate status-quo.
 - Living in the shadow of the exclusion zone isnt prodocutive to the development of any swallodian citizen.  (childhood near over 3.6 rontgen)
 - You were kidnapped and subjected horrible experiments.